Everybody Dance | Chords + Lyrics

 ||: Everybody dance, do-do-do, clap your hands, clap your hands. :|| x4

-In the key of Eb, we start on chord VI – V – VI, although the last VI is an 11 chord.
-Cm7 – Bb11 – C11.
+In the key of Eb, Everybody Dance starts with a VI – V – VI progression, though the final VI is an 11 chord: Cm7 – Bb11 – C11.

-This is very clever, a C11 does not have a 3rd, so it’s more like a V chord with the VI chords root in the bass.
-We could easily call this a Bb/C, instead of a C11.
-We haven’t left the key here.
+This is a clever twist, as C11 lacks a 3rd, making it function more like a V chord with the VI chord’s root in the bass.
+It could just as easily be written as Bb/C instead of C11, yet we remain firmly within the key.

-The verse is a lot simpler as it goes I – V – VI – II.
-Eb – Bb – Cm7 – Fm7.
-Very common diatonic chords although they are in a slightly unusual order.
+The verse is much simpler, following a I – V – VI – II progression: Eb – Bb – Cm7 – Fm7.
+These are all common diatonic chords, though arranged in a slightly unconventional order.

 Everybody Dance – The first song Nile Rodgers wrote for Chic!